tsantos84/http-annotation-bundle/README.md

 # TSantos HTTP Annotation Bundle

 This bundle allows you to easily inject request data to your controllers through annotations.
-Suppose you perform a search and you have a url like
+Suppose you have a search url on your application
-this: `/search?term=php&&limit=10`
+like: `/search?term=php&&limit=10`

-Currently, a common way to handle such request would be something like this:
+Currently, a common way to handle requests like this would be something like with:

 ```php
 /**